rackerlabs/rackspace-how-to/content/cloud-servers/paypal-requiring-tls-12.md

 Next, you need to restart the server to ensure that the changes take effect.

-**Note**: Servers that are running Windows Server 2008 R2 but are using the .NET framework to enable TLS must update to .Net 4.5.
-Before you perform this step, we recommend that you determine how it might impact your application and re-work any portions of it that are not compatible with the upgrade.
+**Note**: Servers that are running Windows Server 2008 R2 but are using the .NET framework to enable TLS must update to .NET 4.5.
+Before you perform this step, we recommend that you determine how it might impact your application and rework any portions of it that are not compatible with the upgrade.

 ### <a id="windows2003_2008">Windows Server 2003 and 2008</a>